 Are there any exceptions to those limitations placed on abortion?

-The post-viability ban includes an exception for when the abortion is necessary to preserve the mother’s life or health.
+The partial-birth ban includes an exception for when the abortion is necessary to preserve the mother’s life or health.
 Neb.
-Rev. Stat. § 28-329.
+Rev. Stat. § 28-328

-The partial-birth ban also includes an exception for when the abortion is necessary to preserve the mother’s life or health.
+The post-viability ban includes an exception for when the abortion is necessary to preserve the mother’s life or health.
 Neb.
-Rev. Stat. § 28-328.
+Rev. Stat. § 28-329.and there are no exceptions to the 20-week ban, Neb.
+Rev. Stat. § 28-3,106.
+However, these provisions have become unnecessary in light of Nebraska’s 12-week abortion ban.

 Penalties for performing an illegal abortion